papaemmelab/MDS-TP53-state/data/README.md

 Details about descriptor are as follows:

-  :memo: LEUKID the unique ID of each patient/sample
+	* LEUKID the unique ID of each patient/sample

-  :memo: SEX, AGE demographics
+	* SEX, AGE demographics

-  :memo: Mds type
+	* Mds type

-  :memo: WHO 2016 classification
+	* WHO 2016 classification

-  :memo: Blood counts and Blast counts
+	* Blood counts and Blast counts

-  :memo: Cytogenetics
+	* Cytogenetics

-  :memo: NGS derived deletions, gains and regions copy-neutral loss of heterozygosity
+	* NGS derived deletions, gains and regions copy-neutral loss of heterozygosity

-  :memo: Annotation of complex karyotype
+	* Annotation of complex karyotype

-  :memo: Status of chr.17 at the TP53 locus
+	* Status of chr.17 at the TP53 locus

-  :memo: Treatment status regarding HMA, Lenalidomid, HSCT
+	* Treatment status regarding HMA, Lenalidomid, HSCT

-  :memo: overall survival and AML transformation information
+	* overall survival and AML transformation information

 * :clipboard: **`dd_matrix_binary_cyto.tsv`**: binary matrix of chromosomal alterations per patient from the integration of conventional cytogenetics and NGS-derived copy-number analysis.
 The file is a tab seperated text file.